 Simply put, private roads are roads not maintained by the state.
 These roads are maintained by someone other than the government, such as property owners or a homeowners association (HOA).
 A common misconception is that all private roads are dirt roads, but that is far from correct.
 Actually, there are a bunch of very nice, large neighborhoods with private roads.
 For instance, a large golf community could have private roads.
 Condo communities may also have private roads.

 In order to lend on a property located on a private road, mortgage companies and banks require a copy of the recorded road maintenance agreement.
 The road maintenance agreement details how and by whom the private roads of a community will be maintained.

 Usually, large communities already have a road maintenance agreement in place.
 Additionally, they have an HOA who more than likely maintains the roads.
 The HOA members pay an HOA fee, and part of the dues are allotted to road maintenance and repairs, but these are the easy ones.
 Normally, these road maintenance agreements are readily available to attach to a quick email.

 Road Maintenance Agreement Issues

 The biggest issue appears when there is no private road agreement.
-Whether it is early on or just before closing, someone will request a PRMA.
-Even worse, is the thought of getting 40 or so landowners to sign an agreement prior to closing.
-Luckily, there are often solutions to this common problem.
-Keep in mind that the solutions depend on the mortgage program.
-Let’s dig into the private road maintenance guidelines and solutions for each loan.
+Even worse is the thought of getting 40 or so landowners to sign an agreement prior to closing.
+Luckily, there are a few possible solutions to this problem:

 Private Road Maintenance Agreement FHA